 Public domain cartoon characters are one of my favorite rabbit holes.
 Every January, a fresh batch of old cartoons loses copyright protection and becomes free for anyone to use.

-So I pulled together my top 20, with the year each one entered the public domain, plus a set of full tables at the end with close to 100 characters in total.
-I also want to clear up the mistakes I see people make over and over.
+The tricky part is knowing which characters are truly free and which ones still belong to Disney and friends.
+So here are my top 20, with the year each one went free, a big set of tables at the end with close to 100 characters, and the mistakes I see people make over and over.

-That is the law working the way it was designed to.
-Creators get a long window to profit from what they made, and then the work belongs to everyone.
 If you want the deep legal breakdown, Duke University’s Public Domain Day page tracks every year’s new arrivals in plain language, and the U.S. Copyright Office covers the rules themselves.

-Still NOT public domain, no matter what people search:
+Still not public domain, no matter what people search:

 - Bugs Bunny first showed up in 1940, so he is not free until the 2030s.